Why throw away beautiful flowers after the party is over?

 Since starting the company in 2014, Jennifer has managed all areas of the business including branding, sales and marketing, vendor relations and business development, logistics and operations, and technology.

 Her mission to shift the paradigm in the event industry by reimagining the single-use floral arrangement concept to spread joy and ensure sustainability has taken root across the country.
-Repeat Roses' recent Upworthy video went viral and generated 7 million views in less than a week.
-Noteworthy media coverage includes NBC Nightly News, Town & Country, Oprah magazine, Travel Detective with Peter Greenberg, AOL., Pop Sugar, Martha Stewart Weddings, Hotels Mag and CBS New York.
+Repeat Roses' Upworthy video went viral and generated 7 million views in less than a week.
+Noteworthy media coverage includes Vogue, Inc., NBC Nightly News, Town & Country, Vanity Fair, Oprah magazine, Martha Stewart Weddings, The Knot, and Cheddar TV.